nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-08/lab/README.md

 ## Assignment Submission Instructions

 For this lab, you will be required to deploy your app to Heroku.
+You will NOT need to generate any Swagger documentation, though Swagger and JSDoc comments within your code are still required.

 ### Configure your repository